open-telemetry/opentelemetry-specification/specification/trace/api.md

   some remote service.
 This span is usually the parent of a remote `SERVER` span and does not end until the response is received.
 * `PRODUCER` Indicates that the span describes the initiators of an asynchronous request.
-This parent span will often end before the corresponding child `CONSUMER` span, possibly even before the child span starts.
+This initiating span will often end before the correlated `CONSUMER` span, possibly even before the `CONSUMER` span starts.
 In messaging scenarios with batching, tracing individual messages requires a new `PRODUCER` span per message to be created.
-* `CONSUMER` Indicates that the span describes a child of an asynchronous `PRODUCER` request.
+* `CONSUMER` Indicates that the span describes the receiving or handling of an asynchronous `PRODUCER` request.
 * `INTERNAL` Default value.
 Indicates that the span represents an internal operation within an application, as opposed to an